Vera Thomas, MA

 What do you attribute your success to?

 I attribute my success to my mother.
-My mother died at the age of [AGE], but she was my rock and my encourager.
-I grew up with a stepfather that was not very kind to me, and my mother was always my support.
+My mother died at the age of 43, but she was my rock and my encourager.
+I grew up with a person that was not very kind to me, and my mother was always my support.
 As a matter of fact, I was asked to write a chapter in a book about mothers, and I just finished writing my chapter regarding my mom.
 She was extraordinary.
 She really was.
 She died of cancer.
-My sister died of cancer, and my brother just recently died, unexpectedly and suddenly.
+Both my sisters died of cancer, and my brother just recently died, unexpectedly and suddenly.
 So all of my siblings are gone, and it's just me.
 But my mother, she was my first role model and just an extraordinary woman.
 She was the first to have a radio show in Canton, Ohio, and I took over her show.
 I lost it because of politics, and when I was approached about having my own show, I immediately thought about my mom, and so my show is actually dedicated to her.

 What’s the best career advice you’ve ever received?